German private sector growth slows more than expected in June: PMI

-BERLIN Germany's private-sector grew at a slower pace in June, a survey showed on Friday, mainly weighed down by weaker activity in the services sector, where the rate
+BERLIN (Reuters) - Germany's private-sector grew at a slower pace in June, a survey showed on Friday, mainly weighed down by weaker activity in the services sector, where the rate

 of expansion fell to a five-month low.